akbulutdora/akbulutdora/README.md

 Reading, thinking and discussing about open science is how my interest in open-source started.

 ## Work
-I have been developing the mobile app of [upcarta](https://www.upcarta.com/) for a year now.
+I have been developing the mobile app of [upcarta](https://www.upcarta.com/) for over a year now.
 We use Flutter.

+Right now, I am using Laravel to build and maintain freelance websites as well as an anti-phishing firm in Turkey.

 ## Interests
 **Programming languages:** Rust, Go and Elixir are very tempting all the time.